Tag

 The new LG C3 OLED TV continues the legacy of its predecessor and is our pick for the best OLED smart TV.
 Available in range of sizes starting from 42-inches all the way up to 83-inches, the new C3 is an excellent choice if you are looking for a premium OLED experience, especially if you are into console gaming.
 Expect flawless contrast, deep and inky blacks with minimal blooming around bright objects.
 The impressive viewing angle eliminates any concerns about discoloration and overall the TV provides a consistent and immersive experience.

-It is worth noting that the C3 deviates from a standard RGB subpixel layout, resulting in less clear text when used as a monitor, and its SDR brightness takes a hit when the PC mode enabled.
+It is worth noting that the C3 deviates from a standard RGB subpixel layout, resulting in less clear when used as a monitor, and its SDR brightness takes a hit when the PC mode enabled.
 On the other hand, it is a fantastic TV for playing the latest games in HDR.
 The TV offers low input lag, making games incredibly responsive and supports popular resolutions like 1440p at 120Hz and 4K at 120Hz.
 Its excellent reflection handling, combined with satisfactory HDR brightness ensures an enjoyable gaming experience.

-Other notable features include LG’s proprietary webOS smart interface, four HDMI 2.1 ports and the company’s latest processor that ensures improved image processing through LG’s Brightness Booster Max and Tech technologies.
+Other notable features include LG’s proprietary webOS smart interface, four HDMI 2.1 ports and the company’s latest processor that ensures improved image processing through LG’s Brightness Booster Max and AI Tech technologies.

 Best portable OLED monitor